Northwest Orient Airlines Flight 6231: Aircraft

 The Boeing 727-251, registration N274US, was certificated and maintained in accordance with FAA regulations and requirements at the time of the crash.

 Accident

 The flight was chartered to pick up the Baltimore Colts in Buffalo after the aircraft originally earmarked to transport the team was grounded by a snowstorm in Detroit.
+On that Sunday of Thanksgiving weekend, the eastern half of the U.S. experienced severe weather, with high winds, snow, and rain.

 The aircraft was loaded with 48500 lbs of Jet A fuel, with a gross weight of 147000 lbs at takeoff.

-Flight 6231 departed New York City's John F. Kennedy International Airport at 19:14 EST (00:14 UTC) for a ferry flight to Buffalo.
+Flight 6231 departed New York City's John F. Kennedy International Airport at 19:14 EST (UTC−5) for a ferry flight to Buffalo.
 As the craft climbed past 16000 ft, the overspeed warning horn sounded, followed 10 seconds later by a stick shaker stall warning.
-The aircraft leveled at 24800 ft in a 30° nose-up attitude, until it started to descend out of control in a right-hand spin, reaching a vertical acceleration of +5g.
+The aircraft leveled at 24800 ft in a 30° nose-up attitude, until it started to descend out of control in a right-hand spin, reaching a vertical acceleration of +5g due to the aircraft being in a tight nosedown spiral with a bank angle between 70° and 80°.